-I don’t know if a writer needs a particular landscape to find his inspiration, maybe he does, maybe he doesn’t.
+I don’t know if writers need a particular landscape to find their inspiration.

 Perhaps the landscape is already in the writer’s head, and just any location is useful to free the imagination and inspire the story and the characters.

 But for sure there are landscapes that, due to their beauty or their atmosphere, are just perfect for a writer.

 Are the landscapes that evoke emotions, and emotions run into stories, words, thoughts.

 There are landscapes that make up the perfect setting for a novel.

 Or there are simply landscapes that give rise to calm and concentration.

 In Italy, there are so many places like that; small villages by the sea, splendid views of mountains or hills, cities of art, and so on.

 Everyone knows the most famous towns and regions in Italy, such as Rome, Florence, Tuscany, Sicily, but here I would like to suggest some specific locations that, in my opinion, are just perfect for writers looking for inspiration.

 Venice in December